MHBauer/servicebroker/specs/SPEC.md

 ## Use Case
 The only requirement for a service to be available to end users is that a service implements the broker API.

 Thus a service can be entirely provided and managed by a third party, or contained as an internal deployment and managed wholly within a platform.

 (?maybe take this out, too specific?)
-Some examples from Cloud Foundry:
+Some examples from Cloud
+Foundry:
 * Entire service packaged and deployed by BOSH alongside Cloud Foundry
 * Broker packaged and deployed by BOSH alongside Cloud Foundry, rest of the service deployed and maintained by other means
 * Broker (and optionally service) pushed as an application to Cloud Foundry user space
 * Entire service, including broker, deployed and maintained outside of Cloud Foundry by other means

+# API

+    * this section describes the api and how to access it

+## description of stuff generalized over the whole api

+  * version header
+  * authentication
+  * asynchronous operations and polling the last operation
+  * blocking operations
+  * errors
+  * orphans
+  * etc

-##
+## Resource Definitions

+### catalog

+#### /v2/catalog

+### service instances

+### service bindings